 The “Fullness” of the Gospel?

-According to a standard Mormon theological work, Doctrines of Salvation, one finds this definition: "By fullness of the gospel is meant all the ordinances and principles that pertain to the exaltation of the celestial kingdom" (vol. 1, p.
+According to a standard Mormon theological work, Doctrines of Salvation, one finds this definition: “By fullness of the gospel is meant all the ordinances and principles that pertain to the exaltation of the celestial kingdom” (vol. 1, p.
 160).
-That’s an official Mormon statement on the subject.
-But there’s a problem.

-If the Book of Mormon contains all the ordinances and principles that pertain to the gospel, why don’t Mormonism’s esoteric doctrines show up in it?
-The doctrine that God is nothing more than an "exalted man with a body of flesh and bones" appears nowhere in the Book of Mormon.
-Nor does the doctrine of Jesus Christ being the "spirit brother" of Lucifer.
+But if the Book of Mormon contains all the ordinances and principles that pertain to the gospel, why don’t Mormonism’s esoteric doctrines show up in it?
+The doctrine that God is nothing more than an “exalted man with a body of flesh and bones” appears nowhere in the Book of Mormon.
+Nor does the doctrine of Jesus Christ being the “spirit brother” of Lucifer.
 Nor do the doctrines that men can become gods and that God the Father has a god above him, who has a god above him, ad infinitum.

 These heterodox teachings, and many others like them, appear nowhere in the Book of Mormon.
 In fact, pivotal Mormon doctrines are flatly refuted by the Book of Mormon.